LdesignMedia/moodle-tool_developer/README.md

 ## Moodle - tool_developer

-This plugin has tools helpful for Moodle development.
-Should be used in test environments only.
+This plugin provides useful tools for Moodle development, and can greatly enhance the development process.
+However, it is important to note that it  ❗❗ **should only be used in test environments!**

 ## Author
 <img src="https://ldesignmedia.nl/themes/ldesignmedia/assets/images/logo/logo.svg" alt="ldesignmedia" height="70px">